projectacrn/acrn-hypervisor/doc/tutorials/enable_s5.rst

 #.
 After receiving the ack message from all user VMs, the Lifecycle Manager
    in the Service VM shuts down VM.
 #.
 The hypervisor shuts down the system after all VMs have shut down.

+.. note:: If one or more virtual functions (VFs) of a SR-IOV device, e.g. GPU on Alder Lake platform, are assigned to User VMs, extra steps should be taken by user to disable all VFs before Service VM shuts down.
+Otherwise, Service VM may fail to shut down due to some enabled VFs.